-The digest engine collects multiple trigger events and aggregates them into a single message delivered to the subscriber.
+The digest engine collects multiple trigger events, aggregates them into a single message and delivers it to the subscriber.

 This becomes useful when a user needs to be notified on a large amount of triggers and you want to avoid sending too many notifications.
 Novu will automatically batch the incoming trigger events based on the